Special notice on COVID-19 for PKD patients, please click link below,

-- What’s new?
+What’s new?
 Opportunities for research and development

 The ADPKD Rare Disease Group (RDG) is working with international partners with the aim of finding new and improved treatments, and to empower patients.
 A first step is to compile the symptoms, treatments used and markers of ADPKD.
-To do this the RDG will shortly start registering patients with this condition in the National Renal Rare Disease Registry (RaDaR).
+To do this the RDG are registering patients with this condition in the National Renal Rare Disease Registry (RaDaR).
 The database will be used to find suitable participants for future research trials into the effectiveness of new treatments.
 If you are interested in finding out more about the registry RaDaR or the activity of the RDG please visit the ADPKD RDG page.

 Written by the ADPKD Rare Disease Group